Apple Settles Class-Action Lawsuit With U.S. App Developers Over Pricing Terms and Commissions

-Apple has reached a tentative settlement in a class-action lawsuit filed in 2019 by a group of U.S. app developers who asserted that Apple engaged in anti-competitive practices in relation to the App Store and that it charged developers exorbitant commisions on in-app purchases.
+Apple has reached a tentative settlement in a class-action lawsuit filed in 2019 by a group of U.S. app developers who asserted that Apple engaged in anticompetitive practices in relation to the App Store and that it charged developers exorbitant commissions on in-app purchases.

 Apple confirmed the settlement terms, which still require a judge’s approval, in a lengthy news release issued Thursday evening.
 Apple confirmed that significant changes are coming to the App Store and its behind-the-scenes systems and procedures.
 Apple will pay $100 million into a Small Developers Assistance Fund to support independent developers with more advantageous terms on app transactions and commissions.
 It will also expand the number of price points available to app developers from less than 100 to more than 500.

+And Apple has agreed to limit its ability to favor certain developers and apps when users search the App Store.
+Apple’s statement affirmed that “search results will continue to be based on objective characteristics like downloads, star ratings, text relevance, and user behavior signals.”
+The current App Store search protocols will stay in place for at least the next three years.

+The settlement with about 67,000 developers in the case known as Cameron et al v.
+Apple is separate from the other high-profile litigation that Apple is embroiled in at present with Epic Games over the hugely popular “Fortnite” gaming franchise.
+Both of the lawsuits are playing out in U.S. District Court for Northern California and both turn in part on objections to the standard 30% fee that Apple charges developers for in-app purchases.
+Developers call it the “Apple tax.”

 The tech giant with a $2.43 trillion market cap (as of Thursday) gave no ground on whether the App Store has been an overall positive in the economic prospects for software entrepreneurs.
-The settlement in the Cameron et al class action suit, first filed in federal court in Oakland, Calif., in June 2019, touted enhancements and new features rather than the legalese of the settlement.
+The settlement in the Cameron et al v.
+Apple class-action suit, first filed in federal court in Oakland, Calif., in June 2019, touted enhancements and new features rather than the legalese of the settlement.

 “From the beginning, the App Store has been an economic miracle; it is the safest and most trusted place for users to get apps, and an incredible business opportunity for developers to innovate, thrive, and grow,” said Phil Schiller, the Apple executive who oversees the App Store.
 “We would like to thank the developers who worked with us to reach these agreements in support of the goals of the App Store and to the benefit of all of our users.”